In this article we will guide you through the following sub-topics:

 -

-- When having charging problems, we recommend to please check the power outlets, the USB-C charging cable and the power adapter.
-Disclaimer: Plugging Envision Glasses with the charging cable into a computer will not charge the device, nor will they be recognized on a desktop or computer.
+When having charging problems, we recommend to please check the power outlets, the USB-C charging cable and the power adapter.

 Be prepared when leaving home